OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Condé

-1. HER2-Targeted Therapies: new upcoming trials. – TBD
+1. HER2-Targeted Therapies: new upcoming trials. – Alberto Puccini (Italy)

 2. Role of Immunotherapy for long-term survivorship. – Markus Moehler (Germany)